department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/engineering/docs/arf-engineer-onboarding.md

 ### Background Research / SEP Demos

-The main bit is the SEP slides, as they capture much of the functionality that must be built in ARP.
+The main bit is the SEP slides, which capture much of the functionality that must be built in ARP.
 Everything else is optional.

 - [ ] **Reference** [SEP Slides](https://docs.google.com/presentation/d/1aDd9MVh-fg8bl040WeEAX_-0sZBnTntkgfhl1LEGxbg/edit#slide=id.g2b70658ac6f_1_65)